Code of Conduct Policy

 - During the investigation, the complainant and the respondent will be interviewed along with any possible witnesses.
 Statements from all parties involved will be taken and documented.

-- If necessary, safety officers may employ outside assistance (i.e. Legal Counsel, Health & Safety consultants, Human Rights office, Local Police Services)
+- If necessary, Code of Conduct Officers may employ outside assistance (i.e. Legal Counsel, Health & Safety consultants, Human Rights office, Local Police Services)

-- Following the safety officers’ or external consultant’s recommendation, and based on redacted documentation, the MICCAI Board will review all information provided by the safety officers and issue its decision.
+- Following the Code of Conduct Officers’ or external consultant’s recommendation, and based on redacted documentation, the MICCAI Board will review all information provided by the Code of Conduct Officers and issue its decision.